wp-plugins/treeview-on-contents/readme.txt

 == Frequently Asked Questions ==

-Q: treeview is broken when you install the google analyticator.
-A: Please disable the setting of Outbound link tracking.
+= treeview is broken when you install the google analyticator. = Please disable the setting of Outbound link tracking.

-= What about foo bar? =

 == Screenshots ==